Hello, my name is Jennie Muhlhausen. I love teaching EL at Moorefield Station Elementary!

 Outside of school, I enjoy spending time with family and friends, reading, traveling, exercising and cheering on my sons during their games.
 I am looking forward to meeting you and having a fantastic year!

-Julie grew up in Vienna, Virginia and graduated from Wake Forest University with a bachelor’s degree in Elementary Education and English.
+Julie grew up in Vienna, Virginia, and graduated from Wake Forest University with a bachelor’s degree in Elementary Education and English.
 She began her teaching career 27 years ago in Atlanta, Georgia.
 After taking time to raise her children, she returned to teaching first and second grade at Belmont Station Elementary in Loudoun County.
-After 17 years, she received her ELL endorsement and is looking forward to the challenge of a new position.
+After 17 years, she received her EL endorsement and is looking forward to her 19th year as an educator.

-As a life-long learner, Julie is enrolled in several courses to enhance her skills as an Interventionist and exploring graduate programs in her field.
+As a life-long learner, Julie is enrolled in several courses to enhance her skills as an EL teacher and explore graduate programs in her field.
 She is looking forward to meeting her new students and families!